penguinperson-PenguinPolar/BREAD-Architecture/README.md

-# BREAD-Architecture
+# BREAD Architecture
-A CPU architecture (WORK IN PROGRESS)
+A CPU architecture (WORK IN PROGRESS)<br/>
+Note: The instruction set is not yet complete